Skip to main contentSkip to main navigationSkip to footer content

 Step 2.
 Check the color and contrast of your content to ensure it passes Web Content Accessibility Guidelines (WCAG) AA:

 Students, faculty, and staff at SUNY campuses have free access to Deque University's training and on-demand reference materials for every level and every area of expertise in digital accessibility.
-Follow this link for more information and to enroll.
+The system-wide subscription is paid for and supported by SUNY System Administration.

 LinkedIn Learning offers thousands of self-paced courses, with many dedicated to creating accessible content.

-Log into your Syracuse University LinkedIn Learning account at https://linkedinlearning.syr.edu/.
+Log into your Syracuse University LinkedIn Learning account.
 Use your SU email address (NetID@syr.edu) to log in.
 Search for the courses you need using terms like Creating Accessible Documents and InDesign Accessibility.

 FAQs